thy3368/metadata/README.md

 See a sample extension of metadata REST response with a mysterious footer metadata on the following [Wiki page](https://github.com/sergeivisotsky/metadata-provider/wiki/Sample-extension)

+## Database schema
+Follow the following [Wiki page](https://github.com/sergeivisotsky/metadata-provider/wiki/Database-schema) to see how database structure looks like.

 ## Get started

 See how to get started on the following [Wiki page](https://github.com/sergeivisotsky/metadata-provider/wiki/Get-started)